 Conservation Area Designation

-Under Section 69 of the Planning (Listed Buildings and Conservation Areas) Act 1990, Waverley has a duty to determine from time to time which parts of the borough are areas of special architectural or historic interest.
+Under Section 69 of the Planning (Listed Buildings and Conservation Areas) Act 1990, we have a duty to determine from time to time, which parts of the borough are areas of special architectural or historic interest (CAs).

-In November 2016, Dunsfold Aerodrome was suggested to Waverley as a possible area to be designated as a Conservation Area.
-An assessment was undertaken by Officers and a recommendation that the area should not be designated went to Executive on 6 June 2017.
-This was resolved by Council on 18 July 2017.
+In November 2016, Dunsfold Aerodrome was suggested to us as a possible area to be designated as a CA. An assessment was undertaken by Officers, but it was not considered appropriate to designate.

 Page owner: Ben Mitchell.
 Last updated: 25/03/2020 15:36